Absolute Encoders

 Magnetic rotary encoders for absolute angle measurement

-Guide for Absolute Encoders
+Guide Absolute Encoders

 What is an absolute encoder?